swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 - With rare exceptions, this does not affect `switch` statements in the same target as the enum.

+### Differences from the first revision

+- `unknown case` has been added, to preserve exhaustivity checking
+- The name of the attribute is now `@frozen` rather than `@exhaustive`
+- The proposal now describes what will happen if you "break the contract" in a new library version
+- Much more discussion of future directions and alternatives considered

+Thanks to everyone who offered feedback!

 ## Motivation

 It's well-established that many enums need to grow new cases in new versions of a library.
 For example, in last year's release of iOS 10, Foundation's [DateComponentsFormatter.UnitsStyle][] gained a `brief` case and UIKit's [UIKeyboardType][] gained an `asciiCapableNumberPad` case.
 Large error enums also often grow new cases to go with new operations supported by the library.
 This all implies that library authors *must* have a way to add new cases to enums.